Get Into Georgetown

 All first-year applicants, including international applicants, are also required to take part in an interview with a Georgetown alumnus.
 (Interviews are optional for transfer students.)
 The Georgetown admissions office will provide you with the name and contact information of an alumni interviewer in your area only after you have submitted your application.
 Once you receive this information, you are expected to take the initiative and reach out to your interviewer to set up a meeting.
 This is called an “alumni interview” and, while it won’t make up for scores and grades, it does paint you as a more three-dimensional candidate.

 For undergraduate applicants, Georgetown offers Early Action and Regular Decision options.
 Early Action applications, typically due on November 1, are non-binding, which means that accepted students do not have to attend.
 Students who apply Early Action to Georgetown are welcome to apply Early Action and Regular Decision to other schools, but they cannot apply to any school Early Decision.
 It’s worth noting that, unlike many other schools, Early Action acceptance rates at Georgetown are not much higher than Regular Decision rates.
-(For the class of 2021, Georgetown accepted about 12% of Early Action applicants and 15% of Regular Decision applicants.)
+(For the Class of 2022, Georgetown accepted about 12 percent of Early Action applicants and 15 percent of Regular Decision applicants.)

 Early Action results are typically sent to student by December 15th, and no students are rejected during the Early Action round at Georgetown.
-Instead, any Early Action applicants who are not admitted are <deferred to the Regular Decision round in the spring.
-Georgetown typically admits about 15% of Early Action candidates during the Regular Decision round.
+Instead, any Early Action applicants who are not admitted are deferred to the Regular Decision round in the spring.
+Georgetown typically admits about 15 percent of Early Action candidates during the Regular Decision round.

-For the class of 2022, Georgetown has already received 8,383 Early Action applications—the largest early applicant pool in the school’s history.
-Georgetown admitted 1,002 of these applicants for an Early Action acceptance rate of 12%.
-Admitted students came from 49 states and 39 foreign countries, but their applications were consistently impressive.
-The average admitted student was in the top 2% of his or her high school class, with SAT ERW scores ranging from 710-770 and SAT Math scores from 720-790.
+For the Class of 2023, Georgetown has already received 7,802 Early Action applications—slightly less than last year’s record breaking number.
+Georgetown admitted 919 of these applicants for an Early Action acceptance rate of 12 percent.
+Admitted students came from 49 states and 42 foreign countries, but their applications were consistently impressive.
+The average admitted student was in the top 5 percent of his or her high school class, with SAT ERW scores ranging from 720-760 and SAT Math scores from 740-790.